EricTrantoo/Abyssborne/README.md

 ## 🔥 Key Features
 ⚔️ **Brutal Combat System** – Master parries, dodges, and precise attacks in skill-based fights.
 🌍 **Expansive Open World** – Explore treacherous environments filled with secrets, NPCs, and dynamic encounters.
-🌀 **Perma-Death Mechanics** – Every decision matters as death resets progress, encouraging strategic play.
+🌀 **Perma-Death Mechanics** – Your soul sinks to the depths, what will you do?
 🔮 **Unique Magic & Abilities** – Experiment with diverse builds, from elemental magic to melee mastery.
-⚓ **Naval Exploration** – Traverse vast seas, battle sea monsters, and uncover hidden islands.
+⚓ **Naval Exploration** – Traverse vast seas, battle sea monsters, and the secrets of the sea.
 🤝 **Multiplayer & PvP** – Team up with allies or engage in intense PvP battles.

 ---